A nearly optimal algorithm for deciding connectivity queries in smooth and bounded real algebraic sets: Generalized Lagrange systems

-We now introduce some properties, called {\em local} and {\em global normal form properties}, which will be satisfied by the generalized Lagrange systems that we consider to compute roadmaps.
-Given a generalized Lagrange system $L=(\Gamma, \scrQ, \scrS)$ that defines $V=\Clos(L)$, these properties will in particular allow us to define charts and atlases for $(V, Q, S)$.
+We now introduce some properties, called {\em local} and {\em global normal forms}, which will be satisfied by the generalized Lagrange systems that we consider to compute roadmaps.
+Given a generalized Lagrange system $L=(\Gamma, \scrQ, \scrS)$ that defines $V=\Clos{(L)}$, these properties will in particular allow us to define charts and atlases related to $V$, establish dimension and smoothness properties, and assert correctness of our algorithms.